-The permitting process begins with the submittal of a permit application, a review of two sets of plans, and ends with a Certificate of Occupancy or Certificate of Completion and Final Inspections.
+The permitting process begins with the submittal of a permit application, review of two sets of plans, and ends with a Certificate of Occupancy or Certificate of Completion and Final Inspections.

 To process a permit, the Building Department requires: